candacemonster/journal-for-wellbeing/_posts/2025-06-29-prompt-what-wants-to-be-heard.md

 ---
 layout: post
 title: "Prompt: What Wants to Be Heard"
-author:
+author: candace
 categories: [prompts]
 tags: [emotional-awareness, reflection, journaling, presence]
 image: https://media.giphy.com/media/RQ6ovU1SDm4Mg/giphy.gif
-description: "Pause for five unpolished minutes and ask: What part of me wants to be heard right now?
+description: "Pause for five unpolished minutes and ask: What needs a voice right now?
 A soft, presence-first journaling invitation."
-excerpt: "A gentle prompt: ask which part of you wants to be heard right now—offer it a few honest lines without trying to fix anything."
+excerpt: "A gentle prompt: ask what you haven’t been letting yourself say—and offer it a few honest lines, without needing to fix anything."
 date: 2025-06-29
 featured: false
 hidden: false
 ---

-Sometimes the quietest part is the one carrying the most.
+Sometimes the thing we most need to say is the one we’ve been quietly avoiding.

-Take five unhurried minutes.
-No goal.
-No need to “process.”
-Just a page and a little breath.
+Take five minutes.
+Unrushed.
+No pressure to solve anything.
+Just a page, a breath, and a little space to listen inward.

-**Prompt:** *“What part of me wants to be heard right now?”*

-Let whatever answers speak in its own texture:
-- A tired voice that just wants rest
-- A sharp edge that’s been holding everything together
-- A small, unsure feeling that thought it had to stay quiet

-Write *as* it or *to* it.
-Spelling, grammar, coherence—all optional.
-If nothing comes, write “I’m listening” until a thread appears.

-You’re not solving.
-You’re offering space.
-A few plain lines can shift the inner climate from static to presence.
+**Prompt:**
+*“What have I not let myself say out loud?”*
+or
+*“What have I been feeling but holding back?”*

+Let whatever surfaces be enough—tiredness, frustration, uncertainty, hope.
+Don’t try to clean it up or explain it.
+Write a few lines just as it is.

+You can write as if you’re speaking to that feeling—“You’ve been carrying this for a while.”
+Or from it—“I’m exhausted and need a break.”
+Either way is fine.

+If nothing comes at first, write: *“I’m listening.”* Keep the pen moving.
+Even that shows presence.

+No fixing.
+No conclusions.
+Just honesty.

-If you need permission to start messy, that reminder is [here](/start-where-you-are/).
-If keeping it tiny helps you return tomorrow, the “few lines” note is [here](/a-few-lines-a-day/).
+If starting messy feels hard, [this note](/start-where-you-are/) might help.
+If keeping it short helps you return tomorrow, [this one](/a-few-lines-a-day/) is for you.

-Let the page hold what’s too soft (or tangled) to say aloud.
-Close the notebook when the voice feels acknowledged—even if it’s mid-sentence.
+Close the notebook when something in you feels named—even if it’s only a fragment.

-Return to this question whenever you feel blurred or disconnected.
-It’s always a place to begin.
+You listened.
+That’s enough for today.